 Hello and congratulations on obtaining a position at Imperial College and Beit Hall!
 In this welcome letter, we cover what you need to know for your arrival and first few days in the Hall.
-Up-to-date information can be found on our website and Facebook group (Do note, you’ll need to be a member of Imperial College London on Facebook to join).
+Up-to-date information can be found on our website and Facebook group.
 As these are updated regularly, please check them the week before the start of term.

 About Beit Hall